Holistic Skin Care Training

 Individual states vary with respect to how many hours of training are required in order to practice under an esthetics or cosmetology license, but 600 hours of training is enough for a Basic Esthetician License in the majority of states.
 The National Coalition of Estheticians, Manufacturers/Distributors & Associations (NCEA) recommends the 1200-hour curriculum or its equivalent for NCEA certification.
 Holistic Skincare Practitioner Certification is also available from the Association for Holistic Skin Care Practitioners.

-According to the Bureau of Labor Statistics, there is increasing interest in skin treatments that promote relaxation and well-being, and employment of estheticians is predicted to grow by an impressive 40 percent through 2022.
-Job opportunities will be better for estheticians who are able to provide a broad range of services, including treatments that require holistic skin care training.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, there is increasing interest in skin treatments that promote relaxation and well-being, and employment of estheticians is predicted to grow 11% through 2028.
+Job opportunities will be better for estheticians who are able to provide a broad range of services, including treatments that require holistic skincare training.

 Holistic Skin Care Salary

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, the median national annual salary for skincare specialists is $28,640, but practitioners with more advanced credentials, such as master-level holistic skin care training, often command higher wages.
+According to the BLS, the median national annual salary for skincare specialists is $31,290, but practitioners with more advanced credentials, such as master-level holistic skincare training, often command higher wages.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Is a Holistic Skin Care Career Right for You?